isomerpages/moe-farrerparkpri/_cce/CCE Modules/Education and Career Guidance (ECG).md

 permalink: /cce/CCE-Modules/ECG/
 description: ""
 third_nav_title: CCE Modules
+variant: markdown
 ---
 ### Education and Career Guidance (ECG)

 #### P4 Work Shadowing

-Pupils to experience and appreciate for a day the work environment that their parents or relative face.
-Pupils will also be able to understand the importance of work in our daily lives as well as increase their social awareness about the different job scopes.
+Pupils to experience and appreciate for a day the work environment that their parents or relative face.&nbsp; Pupils will also be able to understand the importance of work in our daily lives as well as increase their social awareness about the different job scopes.

 |  |  |
 |---|---|